DragonStorm25/portfolio/docs/assignments/assignment1.md

         - Agreeing with it because it agreed or did not disagree with known facts

 ### Summary
+The first intervieww used social media primarily as a communication tool.
+They have limited trust in the truthfulness of the information presented online, likely due to growing up from a very young age with the technology and the exposure to

 ## Interview 2 (Middle-aged person)